 2. Determine how much space you’ll have in the new home

 To downsize appropriately, you need to know how much space you’ll have in your new home.
 It’s helpful to know the square footage and shape of the rooms in the house because it’ll help you figure out which pieces of furniture you can bring with you.

-Suzanne Herron, a top agent who has sold 166 single-family homes in the Toledo, Ohio area, says: “Typically, I recommend that they make pieces that they like and what would fit in the new home.
+Suzanne Herron, a top real estate agent in the Toledo, Ohio area, says: “Typically, I recommend my clients take pieces that they like and that will fit in the new home.
 I always tell them to keep what they want or love, but other than that, make it a whole new experience.
-You’re in a different time in your life and moving on to something different.
-So, you should probably get new things to go with your new house.”
+You’re in a different time in your life and moving on to something different, so you should probably get new things to go with your new house.”

 3. Consider your new lifestyle